Mengzhen-Zhang/Symplectic.jl/Readme.md

    -Y & X
  \end{pmatrix}.
 ```
-Here, $P$ is an n-by-n symmetric matrix; $L$ is an n-by-n non-singular matrix; $X$ and $Y$ are n-by-n matrices satisfying that $X+iY$ is a unitary matrix, i.e., the right-most of the three matrices on the right-hand-side of the above equation is an orthogonal matrixb.
+Here, $P$ is an n-by-n symmetric matrix; $L$ is an n-by-n non-singular matrix; $X$ and $Y$ are n-by-n matrices satisfying that $X+iY$ is a unitary matrix, i.e., the right-most of the three matrices on the right-hand-side of the above equation is an orthogonal matrix.
 The pre-Iwasawa factorization is unique and well-defined for all symplectic matrices.

 The pre-Iwasawa factorization is implemented as the function `preIwasawaFactorization` (or `preiwa`), which yields a tuple of three symplectic matrices as are on the right-hand-side of the above equation.